 Eric Olmedo is a sociologist by training.
 He obtained his doctoral degree in Sociology from the University of Toulouse in 2012.
 Currently, he is a Principal Research Fellow at the Institute of Ethnic Studies (KITA) at Universiti Kebangsaan Malaysia (UKM): the National University of Malaysia, where he leads the Professional Engagement Division.
 He is an expert in workforce development and capacity building for tourism and hospitality industry sectors by various international agencies; as such, he has led fieldwork missions on behalf of the French Development Agency, the African Development Bank, and the World Bank.
 These missions took place in Europe, South Africa as well as Central and Southeast Asia.
 He is also the founder of the Asia-Pacific Food Studies Network (APFSN).
 The Toyota Foundation has recently awarded him a research grant through highly competitive bidding.
 The grant relates to a transnational food education project encompassing Malaysia, Cambodia, and Vietnam.
 Deemed as an expert in sustainable food systems, he was invited to the UNESCO World Forum on “Culture and Food: Innovative Strategies for Sustainable Development,” to contribute to the UNESCO Parma Declaration dated 13 September 2019.
 Eric Olmedo co-founded a social science laboratory “Antropotek”, which is a platform for developing human resource solutions.
 The laboratory’s scope of research ranges from psychometrics to cognitive abilities instruments, including applied psychological anthropology.
 In his role as Antropotek Director, Eric Olmedo has been acting as a principal consultant or lead researcher for multinational companies, namely AIRBUS group and VINCI Construction, as well as government bodies such as the Northern Corridor Implementation Authority in Malaysia (NCIA).
 His areas of specialisation are sociology of work & organisations as well as food anthropology & sustainable development.

 Wijayanto holds a PhD from Leiden University, the Netherlands.
 He is currently a lecturer of Government Science at Diponegoro University, Semarang, Indonesia, and Director of Center for Media and Democracy, LP3ES, Jakarta, Indonesia.
-He focuses on government studies.
+His latest research interest is on issues related to digital activism, civil resistance, and digital authoritarianism.
 He regularly participates in research projects, such as Cyber Troops and Public Opinion Manipulation: A Mixed-Method Study of Social Media Propaganda in Indonesia (CYTPOM) (2020 – 2021); Initiator and Project Manager (Funded by KNAW, the Netherlands, in collaboration between Diponegoro University, University of Amsterdam, LP3ES and Universitas Islam Indonesia); Co-option of Digital Public Sphere and Cyber Terror towards Indonesian Anti Corruption Activist (2020); Initiator and Project Manager (Funded by Indonesian Commission on Corruption Eradication (KPK) in collaboration with Diponegoro University).

 Baskara T. WARDAYA